By now you probably know that the Nikon Z5 was announced. A weather-sealed, dual SD card slot, full-frame 24MP camera with IBIS. Damn.

 Everything else with the camera is solid.
 Weather sealing, dual card slot, nice EVF, and the 3.2″ screen although only 1m dot.

-So basically all those people I see complaining all the time in the forums and comment sections, “we want a camera for photography, we don’t want to have to pay extra for all those crazy video features.”
+So basically all those people I see complaining all the time in the forums and comment sections, “We want a camera for photography, we don’t want to have to pay extra for all those crazy video features.”
 Well, my friends, this camera is for you.

 Realistically it probably needs to be a touch cheaper to compete with the Sony A7III and Nikon Z6 rebate prices.
-A few weeks ago you could have got a Nikon Z6 for $1600.